rhobs/configuration/docs/sop/observatorium.md

 ### Steps

 - In the OSD console for specific cluster, check the pods belonging to the `obsctl-reloader` deployment and establish what is causing the crashloop.
-- Further actions will depend a lot on the root cause found and most likel be something we didn't go through before.
+- Further actions will depend a lot on the root cause found and most likely be something we didn't go through before.

 ## ObsCtlRulesStoreServerError